ammarnasr/Customizable-Code-Assistant/enigma_ai/helper.md

         process.py
     finetuning/
         __init__.py
+        peft.py
         params.py
-        train.py
-    models/
+        # or whaterver files you see need and name
+    hardware/
         __init__.py
-        peft.py
+        # here I will add the code for Milestone 2 Compute Optimal Stuff
     utils.py
 ```

 - `data/` is for the code scraping and processing functionality.
 - `finetuning/` is for estimating training hyperparameters and fine-tuning models.
-- `models/` is for custom model implementations and utilities.
+- `hardware/` is for compute optimal calaculations.

 ## Local Development